gSanchezCiarrocchi/aceup-demo/README.md

 - The email used to "login" must be an existing `Client` in the DB. (`gabriel@email.com` is one)
 - The `Session` being scheduled must not overlap with any existing session for any given `Coach`, however, sessions for different coaches can be scheduled at the same time, even though this practically won't make sense (a client cannot be in 2 different sessions at the same time).
 However, this validation was not included because it is outside the scope of this exercise.
+- The duration of the session ust be greater than 15 minutes.
+- Also out of scope (runned out of time) was adding some validations to the user's input in the frontend app.

 ## Design Considerations